User Permissions

 Administration

-Assign User Administrator Privileges to FullAccess Users
+Assign User Administrator Permission to FullAccess Users

-Users with User Administrator permissions see all users when they click on the users tab.
+FulAccess Users with User Administrator permissions see all users when they click on the users tab.
 In addition, User Administrators can perform the following functions:

 - Proxy in as other users